 So, to ensure buyers are safe, they will sometimes hold funds pending until buyers are satisfied with the products they received.

-This post breaks down why PayPal is holding your funds and how long you should expect to wait, and what you can do to expedite the release of pending funds on PayPal.
+Read on to find out how long you should expect to wait, and what you can do to expedite the release of pending funds on PayPal.

 PayPal Pending: What it is, Why it Happens, and What You Can Do